Art, Music, Design

 You also have various options with regard to your degree when you pick a music pedagogy degree programme.
 Depending on the place of study and type of higher education institution, you can study music pedagogy as a major or minor subject at Bachelor’s level, as a major subject at Master’s level or as a sub-subject as part of a teacher training programme.

-The standard period of study for both scientific and pedagogical studies is six semesters for a Bachelor’s degree and three to four semesters for a Master’s degree.
+The standard period of study for both scientific and pedagogical studies is usually six semesters for a Bachelor’s degree and four semesters for a Master’s degree.

 Studying is free of charge at most higher education institutions in Germany.
 You usually only have to pay tuition fees if you choose a private higher education institution.
-Although there are no fees, you usually have to pay a semester fee of 150-400 euros once a semester.
+Although there are no fees, you usually have to pay a semester fee of 100-400 euros once a semester.
 This covers administrative costs and the student union.
-The good thing about this is that often you can also use the public transport system at your place of study with this fee.
+Sometimes your semester contribution covers a ticket for local public transport or you can purchase a discounted ticket.
+Depending on where you study, this may be valid for the city, the region or even for all of Germany.
+Ask your higher education institution whether such an offer is currently available.

 In addition to the classical pedagogical areas such as music education institutes, higher education institutions and music or adult education centres, music educators nowadays also work in museums or cultural associations and societies.
 Advertising agencies or institutions for youth or senior citizen work are also potential career options.